ruanklein/synapseq/docs/USAGE.md

 - No file paths or local directory structure
 - No browsing history or system information

+The tracking is done asynchronously and **never blocks or delays** your downloads.
+If the tracking request fails for any reason, it does not affect the functionality of the download.

-All tracking code is open source and can be reviewed in the repository.
+All tracking logic within the SynapSeq client is open source and can be fully inspected.
+The collection endpoint itself is private, used solely for anonymous statistical aggregation.

+**Compiling without Hub functionality:**

+If you prefer to use SynapSeq without any Hub features (including tracking), you can compile a Hub-disabled version using the `nohub` build tag.
+This completely removes all Hub-related code from the binary.

+See the [Compilation Guide](COMPILE.md#compiling-without-hub-support) for instructions on how to build SynapSeq without Hub support.

 #### `-hub-update`